matt328/triton/README.md

 use of RAII concepts, removing alot of the difficulty in preventing resource leaks and tearing everything down in the correct order.

-At present it only loads up a sample gltf file and renders it fully textured, and since accomplishing that milestone, I have been taking some time to refactor this brute force prototype code into a solid maintainable and extendable base.

-## Roadmap

-- [ ] stick to clean and orderly object oriented design principles
-- [ ] utilize as much modern C++ as possible
-- [ ] effectively use an ECS
-- [x] set up vulkan's debug layers with naming for all objects
-- [x] draw a triangle
-- [x] load models
-- [x] configurable input mapping system
-- [x] debug UI with ImGui
-- [ ] research Taskflow multithreading and framegraph concepts
-- [ ] split project into multiple modules, base library, editor, game
-- [ ] research using c++ for 'scripting' and being able to recompile parts of the game without having to stop the executable
-- [ ] draw a bunch of models effectively
-- [ ] implement deferred rendering
-- [ ] implement PBR materials
-- [ ] start building some kind of game
+More design details and planning stuff is in the [wiki](https://github.com/matt328/triton/wiki).

 ## Building/Running

 This has recently been migrated to using CMake, and I use vscode primarily for development.
-So far everything works well on Windows as well as OS X ~~and linux~~.
+So far everything works well on Windows as well as OS X ~~and Linux~~.
+Linux build is having some issues right now, and I don't have a Linux desktop environment configured at the moment but it'll be back someday.

 While my goal has been to leverage vcpkg and not have to struggle with dependencies, I'm still just installing the Vulkan SDK and setting the VULKAN_SDK env var and relying on CMake's `find_package()` to do the thing.
-This area admittedly needs a little more research and understanding to make locating the Vulkan headers and libraries a bit more consistent across machines and platforms.
+This area admittedly needs a little more research and understanding to make locating the Vulkan headers and libraries a bit more consistent across machines and platforms as it can be a bit flaky at times.

+1. Install the [Vulkan SDK](https://vulkan.lunarg.com/) and make sure the env var `VULKAN_SDK` gets set appropriately on your system
 1. Clone the repo
-2. Init vcpkg:
+1. Init vcpkg:

    ```PowerShell
    git submodule init